12 Fruits That Cause Gas & Non Gassy Alternatives

-It’s best to enjoy cherries in moderation, rather than having too many at once which can lead to difficulty digesting them and excessive flatulence later on.
+It’s best to enjoy this healthy little fruit in moderation, rather than having too many cherries at once which can lead to difficulty digesting them and excessive flatulence and bloating later on.

 They are a great source of minerals like iron, vitamins and cancer-preventing antioxidants and having a healthy handful, rather than a whole bag, shouldn’t cause gas problems for most people.

-If you suspect grapes in particular may be causing you gas, bloating or stomach cramps, then two other substances they contain could also be the culprits.
+If you suspect grapes in particular may be causing you stomach pain, bloating and gas then two other substances they contain could also be the culprits.

 The first is salicylates, naturally occurring chemicals in the skin of fruits that help protect them against diseases and insects.
 Salicylates can be found in many foods and most people don’t seem to have a problem with them.